 ANCHORAGE: Next, your escort will take you to your local hotel for an evening of leisure.
 Located in Southcentral Alaska on the shores of Cook Inlet, the Municipality of Anchorage is a unique urban environment situated in the heart of the wilderness.
 There’s a special mystique to Alaska.
 The name conjures up adventure, raw natural beauty — glaciers, mountains and seas, unmatched the world around — fascinating wildlife, a unique cultural heritage, and independent, pioneering people.
 Here you will find four-star restaurants and small cafes, an outstanding Museum of History and Art and a multitude of other fun activities.

 Enjoy downtown shopping at any of the artist hot spots, or relax and enjoy the nightlife of Anchorage, “the city of lights”.
-Infamous restaurants dot the downtown area and offer wonderful opportunities to enjoy fresh salmon to prime rib.
+Delectable restaurants dot the downtown area and offer wonderful opportunities to enjoy fresh salmon to prime rib.
 Be sure to get to sleep early, as tomorrow is early to rise.

 View our preferred accommodations for this area:

 Anchorage Metro-Area Lodging